TuDo-Makerspace/Octoprint-Hub/README.md

 ### Light

-The light entry is optional and will create a button on the hub that can be used to toggle the light on or off.
+The light entry is optional and will create a toggle on the hub that can be used to toggle the light on or off.
 Here's an example entry for the light:

 ```ini
 [light]